grnet/okeanos-LoD/webapp/README.md

 ## Description
 In this directory you can find the code for the ~okeanos-LoD backend service.
 It is implemented as a Django project and currently contains `backend` application.
-The backend can be deployed using the ansible code inside `ansible/` directory.
+The backend code can be deployed using the Ansible code inside `ansible/` directory.